Ensemble model of turbulence based on states of constant flux in wavenumber space: Ensemble model

 In spite of $P_\epsilon(\vb*{u})$ being a probability density function on the state space, the trajectory $\vb*{u}(t)$ is explicitly involved in the expressions of Eq.~(\ref{eq:Pfluxconst}).
 For the sake of simplicity, let us replace $\Phi_{k}(\vb*{u}(t))$ in (\ref{eq:Pfluxconst}) by its $N_t$-th degree Taylor polynomial in $t$.
 Then, we may rewrite (\ref{eq:Pfluxconst}) as

 where

-$C'$ is a normalization constant, and we now write $N_t$ explicitly in the superscript for this approximation.
+$C'$ is a normalizing constant, and we now write $N_t$ explicitly in the superscript for this approximation.
 The expression (\ref{eq:PfluxconstNt}) solely contains the instantaneous $\vb*{u}$.
 The limit $N_t\to \infty$ should be taken in order that $P_\epsilon^{(N_t)}(\vb*{u})$ is stationary.

+Although the model of the ensemble is explicitly given in Eq.~(\ref{eq:Pfluxconst}) or (\ref{eq:PfluxconstNt}), there are some problems regarding the appropriateness of the model.
+The existence of normalizing constants such that $C,C'>0$ for fixed $N_k$ and $N_t$ is not clear.
+The suitable way of taking the limit $N_k, N_t \to \infty$ should be also discussed.